Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 What to expect at your appointment

-You will be seen by Dr Tammy Hedderly (consultant paediatric neurologist) or a senior member of the TANDeM team.
+You'll see Tammy Hedderly (consultant paediatric neurologist) or a senior member of the TANDeM team.

 Your first appointment usually lasts about an hour.
 This involves talking about your child’s symptoms and other relevant information in order to reach a diagnosis.